 1. Ask to examine the premises and equipment before you sign.
 How the premises and equipment look can often tell you how on top of safety employees are.
 If the property does not seem well-maintained, consider taking your business elsewhere.

 2. Do an internet search for lawsuits and safety violations.
-People who have had bad experiences often post on review sites such as Google or Yelp.
-Searching for the name of the business (or the type of business) along with key terms such as “safety,” “lawsuit,” “injury” and/or “death” can help you decide if a waiver seems overreaching.
+People with bad experiences often post on review sites such as Google or Yelp.
+Searching for the name of the business (or the type of business) along with key terms such as

 4. Ask whether an event organizer has accident insurance that covers participants.
 Some organizations purchase accident and liability insurance that covers participants.
-Ask to see the certificate of insurance to confirm that the policy is current and establish what the policy limits are.
+Ask to see the certificate of insurance to confirm that the policy is current and establish the policy limits.

 5. Make sure your medical insurance is current.
 Even better is to have current medical insurance with co-pays and a deductible you can afford.
 Event insurance may not be high enough to cover your injuries.
 A good medical insurance policy is the best way to be sure you can receive care for injuries, regardless of who is eventually held responsible.